C4Q/AC-iOS-Unit4Week3-HW/README.md

 ## Technologies used

-- Progrommatic AutoLayout in native code using SnapKit
+- Programmatic AutoLayout in native code using SnapKit
 - File Manager to store favorites
 - UIView Animation